Ferbalot/RSS-project/README.md

 # RSS-project
-This is a small PJS project!
+This is a small Löve2D project!